UrbanPistek/projects-monorepo/ml-onnx/articles/a1_tuning_and_onnx.md

 ## [3] Exporting to ONNX

-There are a few different ways to save and export a pytroch model but I will focus on using the [ONNX](https://onnx.ai/) format to export - so why ONNX?
-In short it is a open format for machine learning models, thus allowing better interoperbility.
-Also, it offers a decent amount of optimizations and inference capabilities that can be advantagious - these I will explore more later.
+There are a few different ways to save and export a PyTorch model but I will focus on using the [ONNX](https://onnx.ai/) format to export - so why ONNX?
+In short it is a open format for machine learning models, thus allowing better interoperability.
+Also, it offers a decent amount of optimizations and inference capabilities that can be advantageous - these I will explore more later.

 ```python
 # Save model as onnx